 Positive BSP Intervention supports such as break cards or 5-point scale.
 Home Visit or support from pastoral team.

-1:1 support for PLP Targets

 Academic intervention groups

 In task schedules

 Sensory interventions such as

 movement breaks and sensory

 circuits.

 Inclusive lessons with mainstream

 peers

 Physical / Sensory